magnoeasy/easybuilder/english.md

 After logging in to Builder you will find the following content:

 <img src="https://user-images.githubusercontent.com/81401104/114769820-107d1500-9d41-11eb-9ae1-29954922a707.png">

 In the "Main" tab and right under "Project title" type in your project's title (can be "ProjectTest")

 ![ProjectTest13](https://user-images.githubusercontent.com/81401104/120087176-30cc1d80-c0bc-11eb-99a3-9f1dba3ae763.gif)

-and click on the _Save & Close_ button
+and click on the "_Save & Close_" button

 ![Save$closeg](https://user-images.githubusercontent.com/81401104/120087205-5b1ddb00-c0bc-11eb-93fd-7c4d2d961a28.gif)

 (As the database for your project is being created, this step might take a while)